 Do you feel frustrated when you surf into a web page and don’t see a way to navigate?
 Most people do, which is about the time when they leave your website.
 Make sure that every page has a menu so they can get to your Home, About, Blog, Portfolio, and Contact page.
 If you don’t give your readers an escape route, they’ll create their own.

 Use hyperlinks in your text to keep people on your site.
-If I link to an article on my site, the visitor sees more of my web site.
+If I link to an article on my site, the visitor sees more of my website.
 If I link to some external page, it opens in a new window.
-They can see what I references, but my site is still there, ready for them to resume exploring my content.
+They can see what I reference, but my site is still there, ready for them to resume exploring my content.

 Resist the urge to be clever or different when naming your menu items.
 Use words that are common so everyone will understand their purpose.
 People like consistency.
 That’s why McDonald’s is a success.
 Not because it has the best burgers, but because people get a consistent product from one McDonald’s to the next.
 Be creative with your art.
 Be consistent with your navigation.

 3: Fast Performance

 If your site doesn't load in a reasonable amount of time, people will quickly get bored and leave.
 Fast performance is a challenge for photography sites.
 You want people to see large images, but that creates longer download times.
 If you have several large images on the same page, your load times will suffer.